storyarchive/storyarchive/README.md

 [theme]
-assets = "assets" # Static assets folder rest = false # REST mode (disables all routes except path.hub.home and assets) translation = "translation" # The folder containing Project Fluent tranlation files
+assets = "assets" # Static assets folder rest = false # REST mode (disables all routes except path.hub.home and assets)

+# Settings for Project Fluent translations
+[fluent]
+translation = "translation" # The folder containing Project Fluent tranlation files (.ftl)

+# List of languages the theme provides with the order choosing the default
+# (eg: en = ["en-us", "en-gb"], en will use "en-us" by default)
+[fluent.languages]
+en = ["en-us"] # Languages for English

 # Template paths for the 'Hub' routes
 [path.hub]